This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - X-ray: You may need more than 1 x-ray to see different parts of your talus bone.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your ankle.
 The pictures may show your fracture or other tissue damage.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your ankle.
 An MRI may show tissue or ligament damage.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Bone scan: This is a test to look at the bones in your ankle.
 The bone scan may show a fracture or infection.
 You will get a radioactive liquid, called a tracer, through a vein in your arm.
 The tracer collects in your bones.
 Pictures will then be taken to look for problems.

-- Arthroscopy: Your caregiver may want to look inside your ankle to check for signs of fracture or injury.
+- Arthroscopy: Your healthcare provider may want to look inside your ankle to check for signs of fracture or injury.
 A small incision is made in your ankle and a scope is inserted.
 A scope is a flexible tube with a light and camera on the end.

 How is a talar fracture treated?